olarn/Gilded-Rose-Refactoring-Kata-Starter/README.md

 Pretty simple, right?
 Well this is where it gets interesting:

-- Once the sell by date has passed, Quality degrades twice as fast
+- Once the sell by date has passed, Quality degrades
 - The Quality of an item is never negative
 - "Aged Brie" actually increases in Quality the older it gets
 - The Quality of an item is never more than 50